frankshearar/Home/NuGet-Sign-Command.md

 -OutputDirectory - Directory where the signed package should be saved.
 By default the original package is overwritten by the signed package.

--CertificatePath - File path to the certificate to be used while signing the package.
+-CertificateFilePath - File path to the certificate to be used while signing the package.

 -CertificateStoreName - Name of the X.509 certificate store to use to search for the certificate.
 Defaults to "My", the X.509 certificate store for personal certificates.
 This option should be used when specifying the certificate via -CertificateSubjectName or -CertificateFingerprint options.